 Factors to help in picking an employee or independent contractor

 All the above comparisons between employees and contractors may seem like a lot, but they can also be condensed into four key factors.
-These factors are vital when choosing between employees and contractors.
-They are as follows:
+The following factors are vital when choosing between employees and contractors:

 - Business size.
 A small business may not yet have the infrastructure to deduct payroll taxes or offer benefits.
 In these cases, a contractor relationship may be easier to maintain.